petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

 When you publish an object definition, Liferay creates a [collection provider](../../../site-building/displaying-content/collections-and-collection-pages/collection-providers.md) for it.
 For site-scoped objects, you can also [create manual or dynamic collections](../../../site-building/displaying-content/collections-and-collection-pages/creating-collections.md) for the object.
 You can use these collections with the [Collection Display fragment](../../../site-building/displaying-content/collections-and-collection-pages/displaying-collections.md#adding-a-collection-display-fragment-to-a-page) and [collection pages](../../../site-building/displaying-content/collections-and-collection-pages/displaying-collections.md#displaying-collections-on-a-collection-page) to display object entries.
 Objects support all collection display features, including filtering, styling, and display options.

-!!! note
+!!! important
-    Instance-scoped objects cannot be used in manual or dynamic collections.
+    * Instance-scoped objects cannot be used in manual or dynamic collections.
 With Liferay DXP you can use Search Blueprints and its collection provider to achieve most use cases.
 See [Collections with Search Blueprints](../../../using-search/liferay-enterprise-search/search-experiences/search-blueprints/collections-with-search-blueprints.md) for more information.
+    * Draft entries cannot be displayed in collections.
+Object entries must first be published.

 ## Using an Object Collection